The Day She Told Me She Was Raped

 One silver lining, as small as it may be, is that I’m glad I am self-aware enough to know that I do not and should not own a gun, ever, because when the justice system re-victimizes us or fails us, I’m not sure I could stop myself from using it.

-I am profoundly grateful that I married a man who is patient with me, who supports me in ways I could never put into words, who doesn’t watch me try to heal from the sidelines but actively participates and does the work himself.
+I am profoundly grateful that I married a man who is patient with me, who supports me in ways I could never put into words, who doesn’t watch my healing journey from the sidelines but actively participates..

 I am a better man because of the friends and strangers who reached out to me after I disclosed my abuse, sharing their story with me.
 I am proud to work with a team of truly good, decent, loving human beings who know my story and support me on my journey.
 I am blessed to have people in my life, both the inner circle and on the periphery, who offer support and encouraging words.